trungpham/shield/README.md

 The package can be installed as:

-  1. Add shield to your list of dependencies in `mix.exs`:
+  1. Add shield to your list of dependencies in `mix.exs` and run `mix deps.get `:

         def deps do
           [{:shield, "~> 0.1.1"}]